STEEL STRIDER

 - 0 % negative mentions

-The game is praised for its excellent optimization, allowing for a seamless transition between controller and mouse-and-keyboard controls, thanks to its intuitive design.
+The game is praised for its excellent optimization, allowing players to switch effortlessly between controller and mouse-and-keyboard setups due to its intuitive controls.

 “Optimized right off the bat: I went from controller to mouse and keyboard seamlessly, as the controls are exceptionally intuitive.”